stefanache/w10-anaconda-3-install-on-i5/README.md

    Waiting and open your c:\Downloads system to see that you finish the download of file named:
          Anaconda3-2018.12-Windows-x86_64.exe

-3) Finally,click on this file Anaconda3...-x86_64.exe crom c:Download directory to start the your installer.
+3) Finally, click on this file Anaconda3...-x86_64.exe from c:Downloads directory to start the your installer.
    Accept all and then click 'Next' to 'Finish' the installment.
    Please Not modify anythink option!
    Normally the directory which contain entire Anaconda3 64 bits will be :